What Is a Good Credit Score?

 If you don't have a good credit score, it doesn't necessarily mean your applications will be denied.
 But if you are approved, you will likely have a higher interest rate.
-Or, if you're applying for utilities or other monthly services, you may have to pay a security deposit to get your services established.
-Or, the creditor or service provider may require you to have a co-signer before you can be approved.
+If you're applying for utilities or other monthly services, you may have to pay a security deposit to get your services established, or the creditor or service provider may require you to have a co-signer before you can be approved.

 Do You Have a Good Credit Score?

 You can check your FICO score, the credit score most lenders use by visiting online sites such as myFICO.com.
 You can also purchase your TransUnion or Equifax FICO score which usually costs about $15.95 or so, depending on the site you visit.
 There are other places to see your credit score, like CreditKarma.com, sometimes for free, and some sites that will estimate your FICO score.